jake94chavez/w2_tueswarmup_mockup/week-1/thurs/README.md

 1. Get used to committing your work!

 >:elephant: Reminder:<br>
+  - `git init` make your current directory a git repo
-  - `git add .` to add the file
+  - `git add .` to add all of the files in your current directory
-  - `git commit -m"add a message"` to make a commit
+  - `git commit -m "add a message"` to make a commit

 ## The Mockup
 ![Mockup](https://i.imgur.com/XLnBkER.png)